 - The individual does not exceed the dynamic maximum depth it can be used freely because no constraints have been violated. - The individual is deeper than the dynamic maximum depth, but does not exceed the strict maximum depth stored in realmaxlevel its fitness is measured.
-If the individual proves to be better than the best individual found so far, the dynamic maximum depth is increased and the new individual is allowed into the population; otherwise, the new individual is rejected and one of its parents enters the population instead.

-The individual is deeper than the strict maximum depth stored in realmaxlevel - it is rejected and one of its parents enters the population instead.
+If the individual proves to be better than the best individual found so far, the dynamic maximum depth is increased and the new individual is allowed into the population; otherwise, the new individual is rejected and one of its parents enters the population instead. - The individual is deeper than the strict maximum depth stored in real-maxlevel it is rejected and one of its parents enters the population instead.

-The dynamic maximum tree depth technique is a recent technique that has shown to effectively control bloat in two different types of problems (see [11] for details).
+The dynamic maximum tree depth technique is a recent technique that has shown to effectively control bloat in two different types of problems (see [15] for details).
 The parameter dynamiclevel can be used to turn it on (dynamiclevel='1', the default) or off (dynamiclevel='0').
 When on, its initial value is determined by the parameter inicdynlevel.
 This should not be confounded with the maximum depth of the initial random trees, inicmaxlevel (see Sect.
 3.1).
-The strict depth limit can also be turned on (fixedlevel='1') or off (fixedlevel='0').
+The strict depth limit can also be turned on (fixedlevel=1) or off (fixedlevel=0).
 When on, the strict maximum depth of trees is determined by the parameter realmaxlevel.

-Even more recently, two variations on the dynamic limit technique have been introduced: a heavy dynamic limit (dynamiclevel='2'), where the dynamic limit can (unlike the original one) fall back to a lower value in case the new best individual allows it, and the dynamic limit on size (number of nodes), regardless of depth (see [12] for details).
+Even more recently, two variations on the dynamic limit technique have been introduced: a heavy dynamic limit (dynamiclevel='2'), where the dynamic limit can (unlike the original one) fall back to a lower value (but never lower than the initial limit) in case the new best individual allows it, and the dynamic limit on size (number of nodes), regardless of depth (see [16] for details).
+Yet another variant of the dynamic limit is available in version 3 of GPLAB.
+It is a "very heavy" version of the heavy limit that may fall back even below the initial value, in case the new best individual allows it.
+This can be turned on veryheavy=1 or off veryheavy=0 at will, but of course it will only have any effect if the heavy limit is being used (dynamiclevel='2').
 The parameter depthnodes is used to switch between depth (depthnodes='1') and size (depthnodes='2') restrictions.
-Any combination of fixedlevel, dynamiclevel and depthnodes can be used.
+Any combination of fixedlevel, dynamiclevel, veryheavy and depthnodes is allowed.
 The default initial values for realmaxlevel and inicdynlevel depend on the setting of depthnodes (see Table 3.2).

-The dynamic limits are turned on in the demo functions of the toolbox, and the (original) dynamic limit on depth is even used as default, along with the strict limit, because this combination seems to be very effective in controlling bloat.
+The dynamic limits are turned on in the demo functions of the toolbox, and the (original, non heavy) dynamic limit on depth is even used as default, along with the strict limit, because this combination seems to be very effective in controlling bloat.
 Nevertheless, the user should keep in mind that they are still experimental techniques.